hashsequence/Linux-Job-Worker/README.md

 * client is responsible for interpreting response from Execute Api, and must check the response type

-* client is responsible of constructing a queue to generate commands to feed to the Execute Api
+* client is responsible of constructing a queue to generate commands to feed to the Execute Api, or can be run by run via terminal

 ### Authentication